Let’s begin by clarifying the numerous terms that are seen when discussing vitamin B3, which is a water-soluble essential nutrient.

 Background Information on NTA and NCA

 Both NTA and NCA are important precursors of the cofactors niacinamide adenosine dinucleotide (NAD) and its phosphate derivative, niacinamide adenosine dinucleotide phosphate (NADP).
 These cofactors and their reduced forms (NADH and NADPH) function as redox (reduction-oxidation) coenzymes in a myriad of cellular biochemical reactions.
 I’m not sure if you remember high school biology, but perhaps you’ll recall using these abbreviations while studying the basic processes of cellular respiration and photosynthesis.
-Anyways because of they are precursors, both NTA and NCA have the potential to exhibit multiple effects on the skin, because they affect so many non-enzymatic and enzymatic biochemical reactions.
+Because they are precursors, both NTA and NCA have the potential to exhibit multiple effects on the skin, and they affect so many non-enzymatic and enzymatic biochemical reactions.
 In this aspect, they are on potentially equal footing.The main advantage of NTA is that, while it exerts vitamin effects on the skin (increasing levels of NAD and NADH), it may also have drug-like effects by interacting with NTA (G protein-coupled) receptors present in the skin.
-While that sounds impressive, even then the effects aren’t that different from those of NCA or that “amazing.”
+While that sounds impressive, even then the effects aren’t that different from those of NCA or are that “amazing.”
 NTA has been shown to enhance epidermal differentiation and act as an anticarcinogen, in addition to stimulating wound healing (by increasing skin levels of leptin).
-As you will see later in this article, NCA can also function as a mild exfoliant and be anticarcinogenic, albeit via sometimes divering pathways.
-And wound healing has little to do with the average skin care routine; though of course it can help conditions that involve open lesions such as inflammatory acne.
-However, NCA also helps inflammatory acne; albeit again via a different pathway.
+As you will see later in this article, NCA can also function as a mild exfoliant and be anticarcinogenic, albeit via sometimes diverging pathways.
+And wound healing has little to do with the average skin care routine, though of course it can help conditions that involve open lesions such as inflammatory acne.
+However, NCA also helps inflammatory acne, albeit again via a different pathway.

 Now, the main disadvantage of NTA is that when applied topically, it has an unpleasant and undesirable side effect of intense vasodilation or skin flushing, which is mediated by the release of prostaglandin D2.
-Furthermore, because NTA has even more side effects when administered orally (inluding alterations in blood pressure, pulse, and/or body temperature), there are significantly fewer studies that document topical NTA as compared to NCA.
+Furthermore, because NTA has even more side effects when administered orally (including alterations in blood pressure, pulse, and/or body temperature), there are significantly fewer studies that document topical NTA as compared to NCA.
 So how good is NCA then?

 There is a wealth of evidence supporting the benefits of topical NCA use.
-While some of mechanisms by which NCA provides these skin benefits have yet to be elucidated, several clinical studies have demonstrated its capacity to exact these positive changes.
+While some of the mechanisms by which NCA provides these skin benefits have yet to be elucidated, several clinical studies have demonstrated its capacity to exact these positive changes.